Permissionless-Software-Foundation/psf-msg-wallet/README.md

 - `-s` - An un-encrypted subject line (optional).
 - `-m` - A string of text to send as a message.
 This will be encrypted with the receivers public key.
 - `-j` - The file name in the `files/` directory containing the message.
+- `-d` - The file name in the `files/` directory containing data to attach to the message (optional).

 ##### Example

+- Send a simple one-line message:
   - `node psf-msg-wallet.js msg-nostr-send -n wallet1 -s test -m "This is an encrypted message" -a bitcoincash:qqfrps47nxdvak55h3x97dqmglcaczegusma02uhqt`

+- Send a long message from a JSON file:
   - `node psf-msg-wallet.js msg-nostr-send -n wallet1 -s test -j test-msg.json -a bitcoincash:qqfrps47nxdvak55h3x97dqmglcaczegusma02uhqt`

+- Send a long message including JSON data:
+  - `node psf-msg-wallet.js msg-nostr-send -n wallet1 -s test -j test-msg.json -d data.json -a bitcoincash:qqfrps47nxdvak55h3x97dqmglcaczegusma02uhqt`

 -----